 Our Forensic Biology curriculum will provide you with the theoretical background, practical skills, and scientific techniques utilized in modern crime laboratories.
 This is accomplished through coursework heavily augmented by practical laboratory experiences at the Center for the Sciences and Pharmacy and/or professional internships.
 Required science coursework includes general biology, microbiology, cell biology, genetics, recombinant DNA/fingerprinting, general chemistry, organic chemistry, biochemistry, and physics.
 In addition, you will complete coursework in the areas of ethics and criminal investigation.
 Students also are required to provide expert testimony in the courtroom at our School of Law.

 Forensic scientists work in city, county, state, and federal crime labs; private medical and pharmaceutical labs; and government agencies.
 With a growing interest in forensic science related to the environment and combating crime and terrorism, employment for Forensic Science Technicians is expected to grow 27% by 2024.
 Alumni have continued to graduate study at Boston University School of Medicine, Cedar Crest College, George Washington University, SUNY-Albany, UConn, and the University of South Carolina.
-Graduates have been hired at Bode Laboratories, Connecticut Department of Public Health, Con-Test Laboratories, Massachusetts State Police Forensic Services Group and CODIS Unit, Office of the Chief Medical Examiner, Washington, DC, and Spectrum Analytical Laboratories.
+Graduates have been hired at Alpha Analytical; Arvinas; Bode Laboratories; Boston Children's Hospital; Connecticut Department of Public Health; Con-Test Laboratories; Massachusetts State Police Forensic Services Group and CODIS Unit; Office of the Chief Medical Examiner, Washington, DC; ProVerde Laboratories; and Spectrum Analytical Laboratories.

 Clubs & Organizations